katrinafyi/graal/compiler/THESIS.md

 - benchmarking.

 2024-04-24:
-- we need to instrument with metrics.
+- we need to instrument with metrics: https://github.com/oracle/graal/blob/master/compiler/docs/OptimizationLog.md
 - we also need to make graphs (charts) and graphs (seafoam).
 - after this, we will be ready to start writing and start poster.
 - it would be good to at least encode the optimisation in Graal. verification of soundness may be difficult.